Mojave-OS/Kernel-01A/drivers/README.md

 We provide our own clock-independent communication protocol done over GPIO.

-> I don't claim to be the inventory, but I did come up with this by myself with some "back of the napkin" drawings over coffee one day
+> I don't claim to be the inventor, but I did come up with this by myself with some "back of the napkin" drawings over coffee!
+The more you know.

 Why make another communication protocol?
 In the early days of the kernel design process, when our team was still trying to get code to run on the Pi 4B, we weren't able to debug because of the following:

 1. We didn't have a Serial to USB for debugging on the computer.
 2. When we did get one, it seemed to be broken (either our implementation, or the cable itself).
-3. We didn't have exposure to UART/Serial Based Communications (which made debugging the issues worse).
+3. We didn't have exposure to UART/Serial Based Communications (which made debugging the issues much worse).

-It didn't help that UART is usually the first look in to the kernel (beyond flashing LEDs).
+It didn't help that UART is usually the first look into the kernel (beyond flashing LEDs).
 We proposed GCP as an alternative.
 Here's how it works.

 ***GPIO Communication***